vbauer/lein-jshint/README.md

 lein-jshint
 ===========

-A Leiningen plugin that allows to do static analysis for JavaScript files.
+[JSHint](https://github.com/jshint/jshint) is a community-driven tool to detect errors and potential problems in JavaScript code.
+It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.

-It helps to detect errors and potential problems in your JavaScript code and is based on [JSHint](https://github.com/jshint/jshint).
+[lein-jshint](https://github.com/vbauer/lein-jshint) is a Leiningen plugin that allows to do static analysis for JavaScript files using JSHint.

 Pre-requirements